Another chunk of England faces tight virus restrictions

+LONDON (AP) — The British government on Wednesday put another 1.4 million people into England’s tightest coronavirus restrictions, but faced growing criticism that its piecemeal approach to curbing the outbreak is sowing division and confusion.

-LONDON (AP) — The South Yorkshire region of northern England is being placed under the country’s tightest restrictions to curb the coronavirus — joining a densely populated swathe of the country where the measures have been imposed despite protests from local politicians.
+Dan Jarvis, mayor of the northern England city of Sheffield, said that the South Yorkshire region will face Tier 3 restrictions, the highest level, as of Saturday, joining a densely populated swath of the country where the measures have been imposed despite protests from local politicians.

-Dan Jarvis, mayor of the region’s biggest city of Sheffield, said Wednesday that the Tier 3 restrictions for about 1.4 million people will come into force on Saturday.
-He said local authorities had struck a deal with the British government on financial support for the area to accompany the measures.
+Jarvis said local authorities had struck a deal with the British government on financial support to accompany the area measures.
+That is in contrast to the mayor of Greater Manchester, who is engaged in a public dispute with the government over funds.

 “We all recognize the gravity of the situation and have taken the responsible route to ensure we save lives and livelihoods,” Jarvis said.